2dv514/syllabus/lectures/01_course_definitions/slides.md

 ---
 ## Dynamic Infrastructure platform

-* public/private IaaS, community IaaS...AWS, Azure, Google Cloud, OpenStack
+* public/private IaaS, community IaaS...AWS, Azure, Google Cloud, OpenStack<!-- {_class="fragment"} -->
   * Have own or support tools for configuration management and provisioning
-  * Must be programmable, on-demand, self-service
+  * Must be programmable, on-demand, self-service<!-- {_class="fragment"} -->
     * Having programmable interfaces
     * Create and destroy immediately
     * Be able to customize your given resources
-* May create servers but is not responsible on what is on them (but could be)
-* May pass configuration info to a server configuration tool (network addresses)
-* This is a requirement for Infrastructure As Code (Morris - chapter 2, Should be recap)
+* This is a requirement for Infrastructure As Code<!-- {_class="fragment"} -->
+  * (Morris - chapter 2, Should be recap)

 --
 <!-- Configuration management -->
 ## Configuration management

-"Configuration management (CM) is a systems engineering process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design, and operational information throughout its life."
+"Configuration management (CM) is a systems engineering process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design, and operational information throughout its life."<!-- {_class="fragment"} -->

-* Manage changes throughout the system lifecycle of complex systems
+* Manage changes throughout the system lifecycle of complex systems<!-- {_class="fragment"} -->
-* ITIL, formally an acronym for Information Technology Infrastructure Library
+* ITIL, formally an acronym for Information Technology Infrastructure Library<!-- {_class="fragment"} -->
   * ITIL volumes as guidance to IT organizations for delivering high quality it-services
   * https://en.wikipedia.org/wiki/Configuration_Management_(ITSM)